Go directly to the ENAT European Accessible Cities list

 In the 2010-11 inaugural edition, 66 European cities from 19 EU Member States participated in the competition.
 The winning city was Ávila in Spain.

 The three other finalists were Barcelona (Spain), Cologne (Germany) and Turku (Finland).

-ENAT applauds the Commission's European Access City Award and encourages ENAT Members and cities everywhere to take an active part in the competition, especially highlighting the importance of good access as a component of their city's performance as an inclusive tourism destination - for visitors and citizens alike.
+ENAT applauds the Commission's European Access City Award and encourages ENAT Members (and cities everywhere) to take an active part in the competition, especially highlighting the importance of good access as a component of their city's performance as an inclusive tourism destination - for visitors and citizens alike.

 These ENAT pages are not officially connected with the European Commission's Access Cities Award.
 City profiles shown here should not be construed as representing the views, opinions or recommendations of the European Commission.

 ENAT is not connected with or responsible for the European Access City Award.

 While ENAT endeavours to verify the correctness of all information submitted to these pages by its members, ENAT does not guarantee and cannot be held responsible for any loss or damage caused by the use of such information.

 ENAT members can add their city profiles here.

 Tourism Information Offices and Municipal authorities are invited to create their own profile page describing their good practices in accessibility.
 The target audience of the profile page can include residents, visitors, disability organisations, businesses, educators, researchers and other public authorities.